sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 ### Custom metrics

-In the first example we used a default metric generated by the Open Telemetry implementation for ASP NET Core.
+In the first example, we used a default metric generated by the Open Telemetry implementation for ASP NET Core.
 Besides that, it is possible to create custom metrics to instrument specific events in our applications.
 For example, a metric to count errors in specific scenarios.

-In the following exemple, we will modify the code to generate random errors in three scenarios:
+In the following example, we will modify the code to generate random errors in three scenarios:

 - When querying products in the database using `ProductRepository`
 - When getting prices in the `PriceService`